Charles du Vé Florey

-Charles du Vé Florey (born 1934) is a British public health physician and epidemiologist who is known for his work on the effects of air pollution on respiratory health.
+Charles du Vé Florey (born 11 September 1934) is a British public health physician and epidemiologist who is known for his work on the effects of air pollution on respiratory health.

 Background

 Florey is the son of Ethel Reed and Howard Florey who was appointed a life peer—Baron Florey—for his role in the development of penicillin.
-He derives the title The Honourable from his father.
+As the son of a peer, he is entitled to use the title "The Honourable".
 Florey married Susan Hopkins with whom he had two children.

-Florey was educated at Rugby School and then went up to Cambridge University from where he graduated in 1956 with a BA.
-He proceeded to University College London where he was awarded a MB, BCh in 1961.
-He then went to Yale University and obtained a MPH in 1963.
+Florey was educated at Rugby School and then went up to Cambridge University, where he graduated in 1956 as a BA.
+He proceeded to University College London, where he graduated as MB, BCh in 1961.
+He then went to Yale University and obtained a further degree, as Master of Public Health (MPH) in 1963.